dispera/lumi-bash/README.md

 Authentication:
-For authentication, we use a private key associated to the instances at the moment of creation (here called diego-key).
+For authentication, we use a private key associated to the instances at the moment of creation (here called diego-key), which needs to be on the same directory as this script.

 Example:
     ./ec2.sh blogapp dev 2 t1.micro